dr-js/stash/linux/0-0-install-archlinux.md

 so later the pacman package download will be faster.

 Next in the `Install essential packages` section,
-I use `pacstrap /mnt base linux linux-firmware networkmanager sudo htop wget`, since `networkmanager` includes the lazy `wpa_supplicant + systemd-networkd` WI-FI combo.
+I use `pacstrap /mnt base linux linux-firmware sudo htop wget nano networkmanager iw`, since `networkmanager` includes the lazy `wpa_supplicant + systemd-networkd` WI-FI combo.
-Later you can still `pacman -S` all the package ypu need after setting up the Wi-Fi.
+Later you can still `pacman -S` all the package you need after setting up the Wi-Fi.

 Last in the `Boot loader` section,
 I just follow https://wiki.archlinux.org/index.php/GRUB#Installation_2 with `/efi/` as the `esp` mount point,